sa-tre/satre-specification/docs/source/pillars/data_management.md

   - You should keep records of data handling decisions.
   - Decisions that are made as part of the process discussed above should be recorded and made available for inspection by all stakeholders.
   - Recommended
-* - 3.1.3
+* - 3.1.3.
   - {ref}`Information asset owners <data_roles>` must classify data sets according to a common process and data classification methodology.
-  - To classify the data, information asset owners must have a good understanding of the data sets and the process of classification.
+  - To classify the data, information asset owners must have a good understanding of the datasets and the process of classification.
     Once classified, data can be stored in a TRE with an appropriate security controls (see {ref}`later section on security levels and tiering <security-level>`), which can factor in the requirements for confidentiality, integrity and availability of the data.
   - Mandatory
 * - 3.1.4.